The Palpa Trust has five trustees: -

 Mike Taylor - Mike runs his own business of tour guiding in Fife, Scotland, but has trekked in Nepal and understands the need for a charity like the The Palpa Trust to help develop and alleviate the needs of the people there.

 Ally Troon - Ally's teaching career has taken him from a primary school to Troup House in Aberdeenshire where he teaches children in this specialist, residential school.
+In 2017 Ally has moved back to teaching in a primary school in Morayshire.
 This career developed from a time he spent in Palpa teaching on a voluntary basis at Karnadhar school.
 He is keenly aware of the lack of equipment for teachers endeavouring to fulfil the demands of the school syllabus.
-He has built and funds a website for that school: - www.shree-karnadharschool.org
+He has built and funds a website for that school: - www.shee-karnadharschool.org

 Sophie Butler - Sophie has a very busy and successful hairdressing salon in St Andrews, Fife.
 Through her generosity and that of her clients Sophie has made huge contributions to this cause.
 A library at Karnadhar school is dedicated to her as a result of her fund raising efforts.